Grief and Loss

 Grief & Loss

-Grief Can Come Over More Than Just Death
+Grief Can Come From More Than Just Death

 Any type of loss can come with grief.
 Multiple types of loss will result in the individual going through the stages of grief and set them back on their progress in life.